mdhelomme/MDEF/docs/term3/17-DistributedDesign.md

 ***Dynamics***

-The dynamic was really fun and mind-opening,
+The dynamic was really fun and mind-opening.
+I really enjoyed the way that everygroup established a different format to present their values, and how everyone was exited to both comment and listen on every presentation.

 ***Interactions***